American Artists on the World's Stage

 On the Leading Edge: Decorative Arts in Philadelphia, 1720–1880

 Gallery 286, second floor

 Silver, porcelain, furniture, and other objects in this gallery illustrate the originality and innovation of Philadelphia’s decorative arts during the city’s first two hundred years of settlement.
 Vibrant trade and a growing population encouraged the flow of new ideas and inspired artists to create designs unique to Philadelphia, which by 1772 was the second largest city in the British Empire after London.

 American Impressionism and Realism in Pennsylvania

-Gallery 49, first floor
+Gallery 49, ground floor

 In the 1880s and 1890s a group of painters at the Pennsylvania Academy of the Fine Arts embraced an art based on modern American life, both urban and rural.
 Inspired by the light, color, and contemporary subject matter of the French Impressionists and the dark realism of Dutch and Spanish Old Masters, they developed an approach based on painting from life, often “en plein air” (in the open air).

 The Peacock and the Cobra: James Prosek among the Arts of South Asia